robudexIT/sbtphapp-project-devops/aws_console/README.md

 ![Backend_VPC_Subnets](../screenshots/frontend_vpc_subnets.png)

  - Load balancing: No load balancer (for now)
- - Health checks : EC2 health checks (for now)
+ - Health checks: EC2 health checks (for now)
  - go to the bottom and click Next
  - Group size (Desire capacity: 1, Minimum capacity: 1, Maximum capacity: 1)
  - go to the bottom and click Next
- - Dont  add any notifications and just Click Next
+ - Don't  add any notifications and just Click Next
- - For  Tags add tag (Key: Name, Value: FrontendAsg) and Click Next
+ - For  Tags add a tag (Key: Name, Value: FrontendAsg) and Click Next
- - Finally  Click Create Auto Scaling group.
-And wait until the Status of become Active / Ready
+ - Finally,  Click Create Auto Scaling group.
+And wait until the Status of becoming Active / Ready
- - When frontendAsg is ready, click it go to Instance Management tab.
+ - When frontendAsg is ready, click it and go to Instance Management tab.
 You should see one Instance created.
  - Click the Instance ID.
-Wait for the Instance to Status to: 2/2 checks passed.
+Wait for the Instance to Status to 2/2 checks passed.
  - As of now, we can test the single frontend instance if it is working.
  - Copy frontend instance Public IP address and add (/sbtph_app/)
    ```bash